Skip to main content

 3. Preventative Measures

-An alternative approach would be to have a trusted third party collect revenues and distribute the profits on behalf of all parties, although this would entail a fee.
-The revenues would only be distributed if the artist and company agreed to this arrangement.
+An alternative approach would be to have a trusted third party collect revenues and distribute the profits on behalf of all parties; although this would entail a fee.
+The revenues would only be distributed if the artist and the company agreed to this arrangement.
 In the case of Hollywood movies in the United States, a separate money collector must be designated, the same system as that employed by an investment company funding a film.

 * Series Articles